Students must apply via one of the following online application forms:-

 Develop the building blocks of successful project management.
 Study topics such as project selection, feasibility, whole life costing and sustainability; the impact of risk, quality and people; effective monitoring and control to ensure successful delivery; and the use of project management software.
 Undertake an extensive case study/business game to develop your skills in team working and decision making.

 Consider some of the issues facing project managers who must efficiently and effectively oversee the delivery of projects, to include consideration of a range of international contexts.

 Learn about the importance of commercial and contractual issues in projects.
 Cover the role of Strategy and Strategic Management, Business Plans, Legal Issues, Commercial Relationships and Financial Management and Tendering.

 Explore the role of leadership and people management in ensuring a successful outcome to a project.
 Investigate the issues and strategies in managing risk and quality and how these can be deployed to provide a successful project outcome.

 Explore how organisation and systems can be understood to help facilitate their design, change and management.
 Investigate various methods of organisational analysis and modelling, including both hard and soft-system modelling.

-Using your research and critical analysis skills, draw on the knowledge you have gained during the course of the programme to address a real engineering problem or research question at the forefront of the discipline.
+Using your research and critical analysis skills, draw on the knowledge you have gained during the course to address a real engineering problem or research question at the forefront of the discipline.

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.